12.5 Assessment of Young People Accused, Cautioned or Convicted of Offences Against Children

 It is essential to distinguish between young people under the age of 18 who are designated as offenders

-Police must notify the MASH/Front Door for Families/ SPOA at the point of arrest for any offence against a child(ren).
+Police must notify the Integrated Front Door/Front Door for Families/ SPOA at the point of arrest for any offence against a child(ren).
 Children’s services must assess if there is an immediate risk to any child(ren) in the household or community.

 A Strategy Discussion will be convened by the Children’s Services.
 The Social Work Manager chairing the Strategy Discussion must decide whether there is any immediate action necessary to protect the children.
 Where appropriate, the Youth Offending Team (YOT) will be invited to the Strategy Discussion.
-The Social Work Manager must consider whether a child protection enquiry or Child and Family Assessment should be commenced.
+The Social Work Manager must consider whether a child protection enquiry or Family Assessment (also referred to a Child and Family Assessment or Strengthening Families Assessment) should be commenced.

 The Police and YOT must notify Children’s Services when a young person is convicted or cautioned for an offence against a child(ren).